BrentBaccala/collaborate/README.md

 1. Install packages needed to run VNC desktops: `sudo apt install fvwm tightvncserver`

+   Only the window manager (FVWM) and the VNC server are strictly *required*, but some other packages are useful:

+   1. A terminal; `sudo apt install gnome-terminal`
+   1. A web browser; `sudo apt install firefox`
+   1. A whiteboard; `sudo apt install xournal`
+   1. anything else you'd like to run on your desktops

 1. Use the following one-line config for the teacher account's `.fvwm/config` file:

    `PipeRead 'python3 -m vnc_collaborate print teacher_fvwm_config'`